mswarasi/OptMultPooling/README.md

 # OptimalMultiplexGT

-This repository contains R programs of the working paper, "Optimizing pooled testing for determining prevalence and/or identifying infected."
-Our goal is to examine the optimal pooling strategies with multiple (correlated) infections.
-Particularly, we intend to determine the pool size that (a) maximizes the estimation efficiency (precision), (b) maximizes the testing efficiency, or (c) offers the best cost-effective estimation as a compromise between optimal estimation and optimal testing.
-Another goal is to develop user-friendly R programs that practitioners can easily use in surveillance applications with pooled testing data.
+This repository contains R and Fortran programs of the working paper, "Optimizing pooled testing for estimating the prevalence of multiple diseases."
+The aim of this work is to develop statistical methods that provide most precise estimates for the marginal or coinfection prevalence of multiple infections from pooled testing data.
+Particularly, we determine the pool size that optimizes (a) estimation efficiency (precision), (b) testing efficiency, or (c) cost-effective efficiency (i.e., a compromise between optimal estimation and optimal testing).
+Another goal is to develop a user-friendly software package that practitioners can easily use in surveillance applications with pooled testing data.

-We consider two types of pooling protocols: master pooled testing (i.e., when only initial pools are tested) and two-stage hierarchical testing (i.e., the Dorfman-type pooling as in Tebbs et al. (2013)).
+We consider two types of pooling protocols: pooled testing only and two-stage hierarchical testing.
 Under both protocols, we use a duplex discriminatory assay that provides diagnostic outcomes for two infections such as chlamydia and gonorrhea from each single test.
-Our approach involves calculating the maximum likelihood estimate (MLE) of the multinomial disease prevalence parameter p=(p00, p10, p01, p11) based on the methods in Tebbs et al. (2013) and Li et al. (2017).
+We use the maximum likelihood framework, where the optimization methods are developed based on the Fisher information matrix for the vector of coinfection probabilities: (p00, p10, p01), where p11 = 1 - p00 - p10 - p01.

 Files uploaded: